-It’s an insane story.
-Despite reading hundreds of short stories in the past, I was expecting such an ending.
+This story is so insaneee… Despite reading hundreds of short stories in the past, I was expecting such an ending.
 This one left a big print on my mind and so many questions.
 Are humans cruel?
-Do we play stupid games that lead to the death of people?
+Do we play foolish games that lead to the death of people?

 The story moves gradually and casually.
 At first, nothing grand is happening (something I learned about stories written in the last ages.
 Writers aren’t burdened with holding attention in the first line or first paragraphs.

 Brace yourself here.
-You are about to witness human cruelty as subtly as you will come across a helpless cat on your way to work.
+You are about to witness human cruelty as subtly as you will encounter a helpless cat on your way to work.

 #3.
 Patient Zero

 A boy is receiving treatment in a hospital.
 His door is locked, and no one goes in without being quarantined.
 This looks normal since we have heard or read about contagious diseases.
 However, this boy is more than we think, and his illness is bigger than the world.